Eligibility & Admission

 Program Tuition: $9,500

 Upon receiving acceptance letter, candidates will submit a written acceptance in addition to tuition deposit of $5,000.
-Half of this deposit ($2,500) will be returned if written notice of intention to withdraw is received by 3pm on August 1, 2011.
+Half of this deposit ($2,500) will be returned if written notice of intention to withdraw is received by deadline specified by Director in the acceptance letter.
 After this date, no amount of the deposit may be returned.